Manjula Pothos Care Guide

 The most common reasons pothos leaves turn brown is lack of water, dramatic variations in temperature, or too little or too much direct sunlight.

 There’s many different reasons why pothos leaves turn yellow.
-Some reasons include overwatering, under-watering, aging leaves, root rot, or root bound.
+Some reasons include overwatering, under-watering, aging leaves, root rot due to too much water, or root bound.

 Drooping manjula pothos leaves signifies that the plant needs to be watered.